Forest Park Conservancy

 “In addition to getting to experience such an amazing place [Forest Park], getting the opportunity to meet some of the veteran volunteers who work with FPC was nothing short of an inspiration.
 They put all their energy into something they were passionate about.
 Seeing this gave me faith that I am doing something that matters.” – Vonn Washington, Project Zero PGE Intern for FPC

 Diversity, Equity, and Inclusion

-FPC is dedicated to connecting underserved groups such as BIPOC individuals and the LGBT+ community to natural spaces like Forest Park as well as connecting people to opportunities in the green jobs field.
-To that end, FPC leads the Green Jobs Training and Internship Program in partnership with The Blueprint Foundation, Wisdom of the Elders, Ecotrust, Columbia Land Trust, and West Multnomah Soil & Water Conservation District.
+To achieve this goal, FPC is dedicated to connecting underserved groups, such as local BIPOC and LGBTQIA2S+ communities, to natural spaces like Forest Park and Marquam Nature Park, as well as connecting people to opportunities in the green jobs field.
+FPC leads a Green Jobs Workforce Development Program for BIPOC youth and young adults in partnership with The Blueprint Foundation, Wisdom of the Elders, Ecotrust, Columbia Land Trust, and West Multnomah Soil & Water Conservation District.

 HOKA - first 3 donors to give $200 or more, will win a pair of shoes on Nov.
 8

 Breakside Brewery - all donors will get $1 off a beer when they donate on Nov.
 15

 Cotopaxi - first 5 donors to give $100 or more, will get a Cotopaxi prize on Nov.
 22

 Arc'teryx - first 3 donors to give $250 or more, will win one of 3 prizes (two jackets, one pair of shoes) on Dec.
 20

 Garnish Apparel - first 2 donors to give $250 or more, will win one of 2 prize packages on Dec.
 27. These packages include a private shopping party and a private stylist appointment.

 KEEN - first 7 donors to give $250 or more, will win one of 7 KEEN shoe cards on Dec.
 30